About the Western Public Health Unit

 The Western Public Health Unit (WPHU) supports Victoria’s public health strategy within the central and western suburbs of Melbourne, with a particular focus on disease prevention and population health.
-Our aim is to protect health, create healthy environments, address health inequities and promote wellbeing for the catchment we serve.
+Our mission is to protect health, create healthy environments, address health inequities and promote wellbeing for the catchment we serve.

 WPHU is one of nine local public health units (LPHUs) established in 2020 during the COVID-19 pandemic to manage local cases and outbreaks of COVID-19.
 In 2022, WPHU took on additional public health responsibilities for other notifiable conditions and broadened our scope to include population health promotion.